michelesr/thesis/src/ccba.md

 - requests related to the REST API or the old user interface are forwarded to *uWGSI* using the uwsgi protocol

-HarpJS is a static file server with built-in preprocessing and its role consist in serving HTML, CSS and Javascript files, that can be served directly or converted on request from higher abstraction level languages such as:
+HarpJS is a static file server with built-in preprocessing and its role consists in serving HTML, CSS and Javascript files, that can be served directly or converted on request from higher abstraction level languages such as:

 - *Markdown*, *Jade* and *EJS* for HTML
 - *Sass*, *Less*, *Stylus* for CSS